-JESSICA FJELD | Clinical Instructor, Cyberlaw Clinic and Lecturer on Law, Harvard Law School | Email | Jessica Fjeld is a Clinical Instructor at Harvard Law School’s Cyberlaw Clinic and a Lecturer on Law at HLS.
+JESSICA FJELD | Assistant Director and Clinical Instructor, Cyberlaw Clinic and Lecturer on Law, Harvard Law School | Email | Jessica Fjeld is a Clinical Instructor at Harvard Law School’s Cyberlaw Clinic and serves as the Clinic’s Assistant Director.
+She is also a Lecturer on Law at HLS.
 She works in diverse areas including intellectual property, media and entertainment (particularly public media), freedom of expression, and law and policy relating to government and nonprofit entities.
 Before joining the Clinic, Jessica worked in Business & Legal Affairs for WGBH Educational Foundation, and as an associate at Skadden, Arps, Slate, Meagher & Flom LLP focused in corporate transactions.
 She received a JD from Columbia Law School, where she was a James Kent Scholar and Managing Editor of the Journal of Law and the Arts; an MFA in Poetry from the University of Massachusetts; and a BA from Columbia University.